 8. Tortuga Island – Isabela Island

 This site is located southeast of Isabela Island, it is an excelent spot for divers of all skill levels, depending on the area chosen.
 Mantas, Stingrays, Eagle Rays, Sea Turtles, White-Tipped Reef Sharks, Hammerheads, King Angelfish, Yellowtail Surgeonfish, Barberfish, Blue Chin Parrotfish, Bumphead Parrotfish, Galapagos Groupers, Galapagos Sheephead, Harlequin Wrasse, Grey Grunts, Tuna, Barracuda, and more are found here.
 Great gorgonians, corals and sponges are also sighted.
 If lucky enough you may also spot orcas and mola molas.

 Since, the land and water animals here in Galapagos are still not aware of the fear of humans, they are quite friendly and at times curious by your presence around them.
 This gives you an opportunity to explore the underwater world and inhabitants more closely at these islands.

-The Nature Galapagos & Ecuador offer a variety of Galapagos Island Diving Tours that can be customized according to the tourist requirements and the budget.
+Nature Galapagos & Ecuador offers a variety of Galapagos Island Diving Tours that can be customized according to the tourist requirements and the budget.
 There are a number of Galapagos holiday packages that you can select from.
 Our team is well equipped and well versed with all the above mentioned locations and can take you anywhere across the islands to make your trip a memorable one.